1492: Conquest of Paradise: Critical response

 Overall, 1492: Conquest of Paradise received mixed to negative reviews from critics, with the review aggregator Rotten Tomatoes giving the film a 30% rating based on 23 reviews with the critical consensus: "Historically inaccurate and dramatically inert, Ridley Scott's retelling of Christopher Columbus' exploits is an epic without grandeur or insight".
-However, film critic Roger Ebert said that the film was satisfactory, and that "Depardieu lends it gravity, the supporting performances are convincing, the locations are realistic, and we are inspired to reflect that it did indeed take a certain nerve to sail off into nowhere just because an orange was round."
+Metacritic, which uses a weighted average, assigned the film a score of 47 out of 100, based on 21 critics, indicating "mixed or average" reviews.
 Audiences surveyed by CinemaScore gave the film a grade of "B+" on scale of A+ to F.

-In a more typical review of the day, Desson Howe of The Washington Post said that "despite Scott's trademark, spectacular imagery, the story's dead in the water.
+Roger Ebert of the Chicago Sun-Times awarded the film three stars from four.
+He wrote that "Depardieu lends it gravity, the supporting performances are convincing, the locations are realistic, and we are inspired to reflect that it did indeed take a certain nerve to sail off into nowhere just because an orange was round."
+Desson Howe of The Washington Post said that "despite Scott's trademark, spectacular imagery, the story's dead in the water.
 Actually, there's no story.
 It's all eye-dizzying hyperbole, with astounding camerawork, fancy editing and a moody flamenco guitar-meets-synthesizer soundtrack by avant-garde musician Vangelis."
 A reviewer for Variety wrote that "Ridley Scott's vaunted visuals can't transform 1492 from a lumbering, one-dimensional historical fresco into the complex, ambiguous character study that it strives to be."
-Chris Hicks of the Salt Lake City-based Deseret News wrote that "Scott, the accomplished director of 'Alien,' 'Blade Runner' and 'Thelma & Louise,' among others, has imbued this film with great visual style, and the sets, costumes and general atmosphere are fascinating.
+Chris Hicks of the Salt Lake City-based Deseret News wrote that "Scott, the accomplished director of Alien, Blade Runner and Thelma & Louise, among others, has imbued this film with great visual style, and the sets, costumes and general atmosphere are fascinating.
 In fact, there is much to recommend on a technical level.
-But '1492' is, unfortunately, plagued with narrative problems that make it a less than successful cinematic voyage."
+But 1492 is, unfortunately, plagued with narrative problems that make it a less than successful cinematic voyage."
 Owen Gleiberman of Entertainment Weekly wrote that "at 2.5 hours, 1492 is even harder to sit through than last month’s schlock extravaganza Christopher Columbus: The Discovery.
 In each case the filmmakers have fallen into a similar trap.
 Out of some vague mixture of historical 'duty' and commercial myopia, they’ve presented Columbus as the same cardboard visionary we learned about in school.
 Whether or not that image has a core of truth, are there really many people who want to experience it all over again at the movies?
 Watching 1492 is about as exciting as doing your homework."

 The film was accused of promoting the Spanish black legend.